 /WHAT IS ASSESSED HERE:

 HOW YOU INCORPORATE NON-

 RATIONAL INFORMATION, INTUITIVE

 KNOWING, CREATIVITY AND

 IMAGINATION IN ORDER TO

 BALANCE RATIONAL THINKING, AND

 HOW YOU FEEL ABOUT IT.

-This graph shows the affective dimension, meaning that you connect emotionally with this aspect.
-We don't have data to report if or how these feelings relate to your understanding and behaviors.
+This graph shows the affective dimension, meaning that you connect emotionally with this aspect, without necessarily engaging into action.
+We don't have enough data to report on your understanding of this topic.